Parched farms, cancelled classes: Extreme heat scorches South-east Asia

 His state-run school had closed for the day because of the warm weather, which reached 35 deg C recently.

-The second-grader, who has asthma, told The Straits Times that staying in school during the summer months of March to May was difficult because the classroom he shares with 39 other students has only two electric fans.
+The second-grader, who has asthma, told The Straits Times that staying in school during the summer months of March to May was difficult because the classroom he shares with 39 other pupils has only two electric fans.

 Due to the unbearable heat, the Department of Education has allowed schools to either hold remote lessons or cancel classes altogether.

-The country is also in the process of shifting back to a June-March academic calendar, following complaints among students and teachers over holding classes during the peak summer season.
-The academic year had moved to August-May in 2020 in a bid to synchronise it with that of other countries.
+The country is also in the process of shifting back to a June to March academic calendar, following complaints among students and teachers over holding classes during the peak summer season.
+The academic year had moved to August to May in 2020 in a bid to synchronise it with that of other countries.

 The El Nino weather phenomenon has brought hotter, drier weather over South-east Asia due to changes in sea surface temperatures and surface winds over the Pacific Ocean.